moreh-dev/quickstart/README.md

     - [Inference](#inference-1)
 # Quickstart

-This repository provides code to experiment with training large models on the [Moreh's MoAI Platform](https://moreh.io/product).
+This repository provides code to experiment with training large models on [Moreh's MoAI Platform](https://moreh.io/product).
-With MoAI platform you can scale to thousands of GPU/NPUs by automatic parallelization and optimization, without any code changes.
+With the MoAI platform you can scale to thousands of GPU/NPUs by automatic parallelization and optimization, without any code changes.

-We currently provide 5 LLMs; Qwen1.5, Llama2, Mistral, GPT and Baichuan2, and SDXL.
+We currently provide five LLMs; Qwen1.5, Llama2, Mistral, GPT and Baichuan2, as well as SDXL.

 # Getting Started
 This repository contains examples of PyTorch training codes that can be executed on the MoAI Platform.
-Users using Pytorch on the MoAI Platform can easily train large models without painful effort.
-For more information of the MoAI Platform and detailed tutorials, please see [Moreh Docs](https://docs.moreh.io).
+Users using Pytorch on the MoAI Platform can easily train large models without extensive effort.
+For more information about the MoAI Platform and detailed tutorials, please visit the [Moreh Docs](https://docs.moreh.io).

 ## Dependency Installation

-First, clone this repository and move to the repo directory.
+First, clone this repository and navigate to the repo directory.
 ```bash
 git clone https://github.com/moreh-dev/quickstart
 cd quickstart
 ```
-After you are in the `quickstart` directory, install the dependency packages according to the model you want to fine-tune.
+After you are in the `quickstart` directory, install the dependency packages for the model you want to fine-tune.
 The requirements files for each model are located in the `requirements` directory.
-For example, when you want to install the dependency packages for the Llama2 model, you can use the following commands.
+For example, to install the dependencies for the Llama2 model, use the following command:

 ```bash
 pip install -r requirements/requirements_llama2.txt
 ```

-## Model Prepare
+## Model Preparation
-If you want to fine-tune the Llama2, Llama3, or Mistral models, you need to get granted access to the Llama2, Llama3, or Mistral Huggingface repository.
-Please check these repositories before you start model training.
+If you want to fine-tune the Llama2, Llama3, or Mistral models, you need access to their respective Hugging Face repositories.
+Please ensure you have the necessary acess before starting model training.
 - Llama3 : https://huggingface.co/meta-llama/Meta-Llama-3-8B or https://huggingface.co/meta-llama/Meta-Llama-3-70B
 - Llama2 : https://huggingface.co/meta-llama/Llama-2-7b-hf
 - Mistral : https://huggingface.co/mistralai/Mistral-7B-v0.1

-After you get granted access on the models, run the following command to authenticate your token.
+After obtaining access, authenticate your token with the following command:
 ```
 huggingface-cli login
 ```